nishaalajmera/Data-Warehouse-Hackathon/Student/Challenge-00.md

     #echo "Creating resource group '$RGNAME' in Azure region '$LOCATION'..."
     #az group create --location $LOCATION --name $RGNAME
     ```
+2. Opening Azure Cloud Shell and create or select existing storage account in the same region as the resource group, and upload the provided 3 resources for challenge 0 into a fileshare.
+3. In the cloud shell terminal run command `cd clouddrive`, or change the directory to wherever the resources are saved – validate all 3 files are in current directory by running command `ls`.

-2. Run the deployment script by running the following commands:
+4. Run the deployment script by running the following commands:
     ```bash
     # Make the file executable
     chmod +x hacksetup.sh